• When You Issue a Credit Memo

 • Credit Memo vs. Refund vs. Debit Note

-A credit memo (credit note) is a document that reduces the amount a customer owes you—or records a liability to the customer—for returns, pricing adjustments, service failures, or billing errors.
+A credit memo (credit note) is a document that reduces the amount a customer owes you, or records a liability to the customer, for returns, pricing adjustments, service failures, or billing errors.
 It is the opposite direction of an invoice, which increases what is owed.

 Key Takeaways

 For small businesses, disciplined credit memos keep AR accurate, disputes short, and books aligned with reality.
+The IRS expects adjustments like credits to be documented with the same rigor as original transactions.

 When You Issue a Credit Memo